How to prepare your home for pet sitters

 Every homeowner has a different way of running their home.
 Some people are more relaxed, while others might be very specific about how they want their home to look, feel and be maintained.

 Provide your sitter with specific instructions as to what rooms are off limits (if they are) to both them and the pet(s) and how to treat each area of the home.
-Remembering also that they need to be comfortable and feel relaxed during their stay.
+Remembering always that they need to be comfortable and feel relaxed during their stay.
+Instructions are very different to "rules".

 Happy house sitters will equate to happy pets!

-Your pet may not be friendly with everyone, and some may act completely different around strangers, so it is vital that you and the pet sitter are on the same page when it comes to visitors.
+Another element of preparation is to create a visitor policy.
+Without this in place, it could create a number of potentially difficult situations for your sitter to manage.
+For instance, your pet may not be friendly with everyone, and some may act completely differently around strangers, so it is vital that you and your pet sitter are on the same page when it comes to visitors.

 Not all visitors are a threat, but there are some circumstances when visitors can create the potential for issues to arise.
 Obviously there can be leniency here depending on who is watching your home while you’re away and the trust you’ve established.

-Be clear about whether you are happy for visitors during the day, or even overnight.
+Be clear about whether you are happy for visitors during the day, or even overnight and under what conditions.
 Communication is the best way to avoid any uncomfortable situations arising while away.

 Pet policies - Create a checklist